 Related article: Acoustic Enrichment – The Art of Bringing Coral Reefs Back to Life

-It’s a total win-win situation for both animals and humans
+A win-win situation for both animals and humans

 All in all, everyone, above and below the surface of the ocean, gains from this incredible act of ecosystem restoration.
 All across Australia, both shellfish and coral reefs are now being restored.
 The results are really promising and every year, the reef areas are becoming bigger and stronger.
 This, in turn, has yielded positive results for the local sustainable fisheries and tourism.
 Furthermore, many new jobs have been created in these industries and more are coming!